LincolnSteinLab/gdc-viewer/README.md

 ```

 ## 4. Adding new tracks
 We have some basic example tracks in `data/tracks.conf`.
 You can also add new tracks by using the GDC dialog accessible within JBrowse.
 These are present in the menu under `GDC`.

-### A. Explore cases, genes and mutations
-This dialog is similar to the Exploration section of the GDC data portal.
-As you apply facets on the left-hand side, updated results will be shown on the right side.
-You can create donor specific SSM, Gene, and CNV tracks, along with GDC-wide SSM, Gene and CNV tracks.

-### B. Explore Projects
-This dialog shows the projects present on the GDC Data Portal.
-You can add SSM, Gene, and CNV tracks for each project.

-### C. Explore Primary Sites
-This dialog shows the primary sites present on the GDC Data Portal.
-You can add SSM, Gene, and CNV tracks for each primary site.
+See [Dynamic Track Generation](#dynamic-track-generation) for more details.

 ## 5. Run JBrowse
 You'll have to run the following commands: